mseemann/angular2-mdl/README.md

 Angular 4 components, directives and styles based on material design lite https://getmdl.io (v: 1.3.0).

-**If you are looking for an Angular 2 compatible version please refer to this branch: https://github.com/mseemann/angular2-mdl/tree/angular2 .
+**If you are looking for a stable Angular 2 compatible version please refer to this branch: https://github.com/mseemann/angular2-mdl/tree/angular2 .
 The master is under active development to be compatible with Angular 4.**